kellyschrock/solex-cc/README.md

 Or suppose you have some kind of sensor on the vehicle that isn't something ArduPilot typically knows about, but a typical Linux machine _does_ know how to make use of.
 Suppose also that you want to start reading and logging data from this sensor as soon as a running mission reaches the first waypoint in a survey area, and stop logging after the _last_ waypoint.
 To do this, you could write whatever scripts and programs you need in order to interact with the sensor and call them from a worker.
 Or (even better), you could implement all of that as a worker.
 Install it on the companion computer on the vehicle, load it, and run your mission.

-Suppose you want to control the vehicle directly in a specific way in response to a command sent from a GCS (similar to the way Smart Shots work on a 3DR Solo), and report status back to the GCS.
+Or, suppose you want to control the vehicle directly in a specific way in response to a command sent from a GCS (similar to the way Smart Shots work on a 3DR Solo), and report status back to the GCS.

-Suppose you've developed a vehicle that has pluggable payloads (cameras, sensors, etc) controlled by their own onboard computers.
+Or, suppose you've developed a vehicle that has pluggable payloads (cameras, sensors, etc) controlled by their own onboard computers.
 You can define a common interface via workers on Solex CC and have it expose that interface to a GCS, handling the differences between the various payloads onboard the vehicle (or the case of there being no installed payload at all).

 These are the sorts of things of thing workers, and this interface in general, are intended to address.

+## Why Node JS?

+Basically, because it's easy and performs well.
+Part of what this does is allows workers to be installed and removed on the fly, and basing it on Node JS works well with that too.

 ## Dispatcher